mozilla/treeherder/docs/testing.md

 See the [code style](code_style.md#ui) section for more details.

-### Running the Jest front-end unit tests
+### Running the Jest front-end tests

 The unit tests for the UI are run with [Jest].
+The tests are written with react testing library.
+For the integration tests PollyJS is used to mock APIs.

+Integration tests are useful when testing higher level components that would be hard to setup with fetch mock.
+They use PollyJS because it helps to automatically record and replay requests/responses.
+To refresh the PollyJS recordings (usually when an endpoint response changes), just delete the recordings folder and run `yarn test:integration` again like described below.

 To run the tests:

 - If you haven't already done so, install local dependencies by running `yarn install` from the project root.
-- Then run `yarn test` to execute the tests.
+- For unit tests run `yarn test` to execute the tests.
+- For integration tests run `yarn test:integration` to execute the tests.

-While working on the frontend, you may wish to watch JavaScript files and re-run tests automatically when files change.
+While working on the frontend, you may wish to watch JavaScript files and re-run the unit tests automatically when files change.
 To do this, you may run one of the following commands:

 ```shell